Texas Medical Center: Founding and early years

-The Texas Medical Center was established in 1945, in part by funds endowed to the M.D.
+Texas Medical Center was established in 1945, in part by funds endowed to the M.D.
 Anderson Foundation by businessman Monroe Dunaway Anderson.
 The fund's first gift was a check of $1,000 to the Junior League Eye Fund for eyeglasses.
 In 1941, the Texas State Legislature granted funds to the University of Texas for the purpose of starting a cancer research hospital.
 The M.D.
 Anderson Foundation matched the state's gift to the university by supplying funds and land on the condition that the hospital be established in Houston and named after its founder.

 President Franklin D. Roosevelt approved the purchase of 118 acre from the estate of local entrepreneur George Hermann (namesake of Hermann Park) in 1944 for the construction of a 1,000-bed naval hospital in Houston.
 The hospital, later renamed the Michael E. DeBakey Veterans Affairs Medical Center, opened in 1946 and became a teaching facility for Baylor College of Medicine.
 In 1946, several projects were approved for inclusion in the Texas Medical Center including: